UPPMAX/bianca_workshops/docs/faq/README.md

     General Public Licence for details.
     ```

+## Should I install FileZilla or WinSCP?

+## What if I cannot install FileZilla nor WinSCP?

+TODO

 ## How to install FileZilla?

 Under Ubuntu, you can can use the Ubuntu App Center.